Salmon Cove (Antarctica)

 Salmon Cove (67°06′00″S 66°28′00″W) is a cove 4 nmi southeast of McCall Point on the east side of Lallemand Fjord in Graham Land.
-It was mapped by the Falklands Islands Dependencies Survey from surveys and air photos, 1956–59.
+It was mapped by the Falkland Islands Dependencies Survey from surveys and air photos, 1956–59.
 It was named by the UK Antarctic Place-names Committee for Eric M.P.
 Salmon, an assistant Falklands Islands Dependencies Survey meteorologist who spent several seasons in Antarctica between 1950 and 1956, and visited this cove in 1956.